 Transportation: Transportation by private vehicle, a train round trip.

-In the morning, we pick you up from your hotel and transfer your to a railway station (either at Poroy, which is 30 minutes far away from Cusco or at Ollantaytambo which takes 1 hour and 40 minutes from Cusco).
-There you board a train and travel for about 1 hour 45 minutes experiencing spectacular changeable landscapes passing through lush fields and colourful villages placed on the foothill of the Andes.
-The highlight of the way are wonderful views of mountains and the marvellous Urubamba River that runs through the Sacred Valley of the Incas.
+In the morning, we pick you up from your hotel and transfer you to a railway station (either at Poroy, which is 30 minutes far away from Cusco, or at Ollantaytambo which takes 1 hour and 40 minutes from Cusco).
+There you board a train and travel for about 1 hour 45 minutes experiencing spectacular changeable landscapes passing through lush fields and colorful villages placed on the foothill of the Andes.
+The highlight of the way is wonderful views of mountains and the marvelous Urubamba River that runs through the Sacred Valley of the Incas.
 In the end, you reach Aguas Calientes, a town just below Machu Picchu, where our Representative welcomes you at the railway station to accompany you to a bus stop.
 There you get on a shuttle bus taking you up to the archaeological complex of Machu Picchu following a zigzag path for about 25 minutes.

-Once in Machu Picchu, your Tour Guide introduces you the most important attractions of this antique Incan site such as its main square, the Sun Temple, Intiwatana (Sun Clock), the Royal Rooms, the Temple of the Three Windows and the Royal Incas Cemetery.
-This guided tour takes about 2 and half an hour and then you are given time off to explore around the complex and to climb Huayna Picchu (or Machu Picchu Mountain) to take some amazing panoramic photos of Machu Picchu.
-So please do not forget your camera and enjoy the visit of the "One of the New 7 Wonders of the World" !!
+Once in Machu Picchu, your Tour Guide introduces you to the most important attractions of this antique Incan site such as its main square, the Sun Temple, Intiwatana (Sun Clock), the Royal Rooms, the Temple of the Three Windows, and the Royal Incas Cemetery.
+This guided tour takes about 2 and a half an hour and then you are given time off to explore the complex and climb Huayna Picchu (or Machu Picchu Mountain) to take some amazing panoramic photos of Machu Picchu.
+So please do not forget your camera and enjoy the visit of "One of the New 7 Wonders of the World" !!

-When you have enjoy the site enough, you take a shuttle bus down to Aguas Calientes where you can have lunch (not included in the package) in one of many lovely restaurants offering traditional Andean as well as international cuisine.
-Afterwards, you can visit the thermal baths of Aguas Calientes or the Museum of the Site (neither entrance of these is included in the package).
+When you have enjoyed the site enough, you take a shuttle bus down to Aguas Calientes where you can have lunch (not included in the package) in one of many lovely restaurants offering traditional Andean as well as international cuisine.
+Afterward, you can visit the thermal baths of Aguas Calientes or the Museum of the Site (neither entrance of these is included in the package).

 In the afternoon, we take a train back to Ollantaytambo (alternatively to Poroy) where our driver expects us in front of the railway station to transfer us to Cusco.